BleuBleu/FamiStudio/Docs/docs/soundengine.md

 * CA65: `famistudio_ca65.s`
 * NESASM: `famistudio_nesasm.asm`
 * ASM6: `famistudio_asm6.asm`
+* SDAS: `famistudio_sdas.s`

 Another approach would be to compile the engine as a separate obj file and link it.
 This might require you to import the famistudio_xxx calls in other parts of your project.

 All the instructions to use it in your project are included as comments at the top of these files.

-For using the C bindings with CC65, you will need to include the `famistudio_cc65.h` header and also include the `famistudio_ca65.s` into your assembly startup routine.
+For using the C bindings with CC65 or SDCC, you will need to include the `famistudio_cc65.h` header or `famistudio_sdcc.h` header respectively, and also include the `famistudio_ca65.s` or `famistudio_sdas.s` assembly file into your assembly startup routine.
 Make sure that `FAMISTUDIO_CFG_C_BINDINGS = 1` is set either as part of your external config or in the file or else the linker will be unable link object files.

 ## Interface